EspenBG/raspberryPiServer/README.md

 This is a brief description of the communication protocol used between units and the robot server.

-The communication between a unit (ESP-32) and the main server are using socket.io.
+The communication between a unit (ESP-32) and the main server are using [socket.io](https://github.com/socketio/socket.io).

 ____
 The events are sorted by the recommended flow.

 Recipient for the event is in the square bracket - e.g. [server] is a message from the robot to the server.

-Anything inside parenthesis is a descriptor for the datatype - e.g. foo (bool), means that _foo_ is a bool variable.
+Parenthesis are used as a descriptor for the datatype - e.g. foo (bool), means that _foo_ is a bool variable.
 ____

 ### authentication [server/robot]